 - various local voluntary organisations

-Each year the Community Safety Partnership consults with the public and local groups on its plans for the coming year to tackle crime and disorder across the District.
-The plan needs to contribute to the local and county objectives to have maximum effect in addition to supporting the Local Strategic Partnership's sustainable communities strategy.
+Each year the Community Safety Partnership (CSP) consults with the public and local groups on its plans for the coming year to tackle crime and disorder across the District.
+The survey obtained residents' views on whether the Partnership's proposed priorities were correct.
+When the survey closed, the CSP reviewed the residents' responses and revised the draft strategy in the light of their comments.

 How can we help?